microprediction/timemachines/README.md

           x, x_hat, s = f(y,s,k)

        These functions are called skaters and they take on the responsibility of incremental estimation, so you don't have to.
-Some are computationally efficient in this respect, whereas others are drawn from traditional packages where this isn't possible.
+Some are computationally efficient in this respect, whereas others are drawn from traditional packages intended for batch/offline work, and are not.
+It is sometimes useful to compare accuracy of fast and slow algorithms, even if the latter might not suit your production volumetrics.
+To that end...

    - **Simple canonical autonomous use** of *some* functionality from packages like [river](https://github.com/online-ml/river), [pydlm](https://github.com/wwrechard/pydlm), [tbats](https://github.com/intive-DataScience/tbats), [pmdarima](http://alkaline-ml.com/pmdarima/), [statsmodels.tsa](https://www.statsmodels.org/stable/tsa.html), [neuralprophet](https://neuralprophet.com/), Facebook [Prophet](https://facebook.github.io/prophet/),
    Uber's [orbit](https://eng.uber.com/orbit/), Facebook's [greykite](https://engineering.linkedin.com/blog/2021/greykite--a-flexible--intuitive--and-fast-forecasting-library) and more.
 The caveat is that these packages aren't always intended for autonomous use.